Trust Your Voice - Pushing The Edge with Greg Curran

 When I was THRIVING, I had carved out a patch of turf to be me – to do what made me soar – to do what kept me on my toes – to do what made me feel like there was a reason to get up everyday.

-That’s probably why the Teach Like a Pirate chats – and a whole host of other Twitter chats – resonate so powerfully for me.
-Here’s a whole bunch of other educators who are carving out their turf – making space for their innovative, passionate ideas and practices.
-They Thrive and you bet their students and their communities do too.
+That’s probably why education chats on Twitter chats resonate so powerfully for me.
+Here’s a whole bunch of other educators who are carving out their turf, making space for their innovative, passionate ideas and practices.
+They thrive and you bet their students and their communities do too.

 Navigating the Obstacles to Thrive Time